rnpm/rnpm/README.md

 For further reading you can check our [example plugin](https://github.com/rnpm/rnpm-plugin-link)

 ### Commands
 In the case you need an additional input from the user, you may make a `command` for this purpose.
-Commands works similar to the npm scripts:
+Commands works similar to the npm scripts.

+*Depdendency's `package.json`:*
 ```json
 "rnpm": {
   "commands": {